 Besides, you’re a hands-on kind of manager.
 And odds are, you’re reading this post because you want to get it right yourself.
 With some help from the internet experts at Connecteam.

 You might notice that as your business grows, so do the number of HR policies and their complexity.
 The best way to keep everything in order and ensure your employees are aware of their rights and the policies they must comply with is an employee handbook.

-Don’t worry, compiling an employee handbook is easier than you think, we’ll provide some “cheats” and shortcuts, and you can create your own employee handbook using one of many templates offered as part of your free employee app.
+Don’t worry, compiling an employee handbook for restaurants is easier than you think, we’ll provide some “cheats” and shortcuts, and you can create your own restaurant employee handbook using one of many templates offered as part of your free employee app.

 Now, creating policies may seem simple but it can get tricky.
 It’s worth noting that the word “policy” in itself is not a pleasant one.
 To many, it’s perceived as “a set of rules meant to police people”.
 No one likes to be policed.

 But policies play an important role in keeping your business running, so if you prefer you can call them “guidelines” if that makes you, or your employees, feel more comfortable – go ahead.
 Just make sure they’re aware of the consequences when these guidelines are not followed.